jwhitlock/mdn-archive-proto1/docs/Games/content.md

 <div class="column-half">
 <dl>
  <dt><a href="http://buildnewgames.com/">Build New Games</a></dt>
  <dd>A collaborative site featuring a large number of open web game development tutorials.
-Hasn't been very active recently, but still holds some nice resources.</dd>
+Has not&nbsp;been very active recently, but still holds some nice resources.</dd>
  <dt><a href="http://creativejs.com/">Creative JS</a></dt>
  <dd>A collection of impressive JavaScript techniques and experiments, not specific to games, but helpful nonetheless.
-Hasn't been very active recently, but still holds some nice resources.</dd>
+Has not&nbsp;been very active recently, but still holds some nice resources.</dd>
  <dt><a href="http://gameprogrammingpatterns.com/">Game programming patterns</a></dt>
- <dd>An online book, written by Bob Nystrom, which discusses programming patterns in the context of game development with the aim of helping game developers produce more effective, efficient code.</dd>
+ <dd>An online book, written by Bob Nystrom, which discusses programming patterns in the context of game development with the aim of helping game developers produce more effective and efficient code.</dd>
  <dt><a href="http://gamedevjsweekly.com/">Gamedev.js Weekly</a></dt>
  <dd>Weekly newsletter about HTML5 game development, sent every Friday.
-Contains the latest articles, tutorials, tools, and resources.</dd>
+Contains the latest articles, tutorials, tools&nbsp;and resources.</dd>
  <dt><a href="http://www.html5gamedevs.com/">HTML5 Game Devs Forum</a></dt>
  <dd>Forums for developers, framework creators and publishers.
-Ask questions, get feedback, help others.</dd>
+Ask questions, get feedback and&nbsp;help others.</dd>
 </dl>
 </div>